DarioGT/ZimArchivist/doc/index.rst

 OK, and the command is?
 =======================
 The command
-zimarchivist.py -h
+zimarchivist -h
 gives you all details.

 Make a cache of a specific file URLs
 -------------------------------------
-zimarchivist.py -f ~/Notes/Home.txt ~/Notes
+zimarchivist -f ~/Notes/Home.txt ~/Notes

 Make a cache of the notebook URLs
 ---------------------------------